I left my job. What happens to my savings?

 Vanguard does not provide individual tax advice.
 You should consult your tax advisor before making any decisions as to your specific circumstances.

-Advice is provided by Vanguard Advisers, Inc., a federally registered investment advisor.
+Advisory services are provided by Vanguard Advisers, Inc. (VAI), a registered investment advisor.
 Eligibility restrictions may apply.
 VAI cannot guarantee a profit or prevent a loss.